 Amit Ronen, director of George Washington University’s Solar Institute, says the project served several of his school’s objectives at once.

-RONEN: “So having a power source that was clean and renewable, cheaper, fixed cost, all of those had positive economic values that we were looking for to seal the deal.”D.C. universities combine buying power to bring a renewable energy project to life.
+Ronen: “So having a power source that was clean and renewable, cheaper, fixed cost, all of those had positive economic values that we were looking for to seal the deal.””D.C.
 Click To Tweet